Women's Caucus for Art of Greater Washington, DC

 Applicants are judged on creativity, originality, and quality.

 When does the program begin?
-Applications will be available online February 1, 2021.
-The deadline to submit an entry online by 11:59 pm, April 1, 2021.
+Applications will be available online on October 1, 2021.
+The deadline to submit an entry online by 11:59 pm, April 1, 2022.
 Entries will not be accepted after the deadline.
-Art should have been created during 2019-2021.
+Art should have been created during 2019-2022.

 How will the students be recognized?
-The top 5 applicants will be asked to participate in an art exhibition (Virtual) May 1, 2021-June 30, 2021 consisting of selections from their application.
-One scholarship (in the amount of $2,000) will be awarded at the art exhibition.
+The top 5 applicants will be asked to participate in an art exhibition (Virtual) TBD consisting of selections from their application.
+Up to two scholarships (in the amount of $2,000-4000) will be awarded at the art exhibition.
 WCADC will make the necessary arrangements to transfer the scholarship funds directly to the college or university of the student’s choice.

 Please read this in its entirety!